ARM Single Board Computer (SBC) Installation

 When the device is up again it is time to test the installation.

-You should be able to log in via ssh as root and your key.
+You should be able to log in via ssh and your key.
 Try ssh -i .ssh/MYKEY rockpi.example.com and after answering a question to accept the fingerprint you should gain access.

 Configuration of the storage area